Value of Treatment: Transversal Topics

-The WHO ICD-11 classification was used to select the types of chronic pain disorders to be studied.
+The WHO ICD-11 classification was used to select three types of chronic pain disorders.

-- fibromyalgia (as an example of primary chronic pain,
+1. fibromyalgia (as an example of primary chronic pain)

 The study will focus on the following gaps:

-- Lack of referrals to secondary care between primary care – secondary care & tertiary care (for a and c).
+b.
+Lack of referrals to secondary care between primary care – secondary care & tertiary care (fibromyalgia and non-specific low back pain).